 Azar Javed: You just pissed in a tornado!

-Drakengard 2 does this often.
+- Drakengard 2 does this often.
 Of particular note is Yaha, whose banter consists partially of him HITTING ON the male characters.
 He's also male himself, so...

-In Destiny Of An Emperor, Sima Shi and Sima Zhao keep taunting the heroes as you beat the stuffing out of them.
+- In Destiny Of An Emperor, Sima Shi and Sima Zhao keep taunting the heroes as you beat the stuffing out of them.

-Several boss battles in the Knights of the Old Republic games will pause partway through so you can have a brief conversation with the boss.
+- Several boss battles in the Knights of the Old Republic games will pause partway through so you can have a brief conversation with the boss.
 Sometimes, you can convince them to stop fighting you, maybe even join your party, but when you fight Darth Malak, the best possible result is that he admits that he made a mistake going down the dark path before he dies.
 All the other results just end up with him taunting you, and most of these conversations start out as taunting and Volleying Insults.

-Harbinger's battle quotes during Mass Effect 2: “This hurts you”, “You cannot resist”, “This is what you face”, “Face your annihilation”, “You are bacteria”, “You are shortsighted”, “Pitiful", “We will end you”, “We are the beginning, you are the end”, “I sense your weakness”, “Your attacks are primitive”, “You cannot sustain your attack”, “Your attack is an insult”, “You are no longer relevant”, “My attacks will tear you apart.”
+- Harbinger's battle quotes during Mass Effect 2: “This hurts you”, “You cannot resist”, “This is what you face”, “Face your annihilation”, “You are bacteria”, “You are shortsighted”, “Pitiful", “We will end you”, “We are the beginning, you are the end”, “I sense your weakness”, “Your attacks are primitive”, “You cannot sustain your attack”, “Your attack is an insult”, “You are no longer relevant”, “My attacks will tear you apart.”

-Especially notable in the second game's Final Boss, where Albedo spends most of the battle simply taunting Jr. Justified because he wants his brother to finally kill him.
+- Xenosaga bosses frequently taunt, curse, or threaten you both in person and over the comm.
+The second game's Final Boss has Albedo spend most of the battle simply taunting Jr. Justified because he wants his brother to finally kill him.

-Many Resonance of Fate bosses find deadly combat to be the best time to exposit their political and religious philosophies.
+- Many Resonance of Fate bosses find deadly combat to be the best time to exposit their political and religious philosophies.

-All the human bosses in Eternal Sonata will throw one-liners at you when the battle begins, before calling their attacks, and once their turn is over.
+- All the human bosses in Eternal Sonata will throw one-liners at you when the battle begins, before calling their attacks, and once their turn is over.
 Special credit goes for the last two bosses, who spend longer talking that performing their attacks.

 - Bomberman Quest, a comedic RPG spinoff from the main Bomberman series, had this set-up: before every battle (whether with a boss or a mook), Bomberman and the enemy character would have some humorous back-and-forth banter; even the True Final Boss does this, except his banter is completely serious.

-Inverted in The Last Story, where it's the main characters who continuously discuss about the possible weaknesses of the bosses they fight.
+- Inverted in The Last Story, where it's the main characters who continuously discuss about the possible weaknesses of the bosses they fight.
 There are a few exceptions, such as human (or humanoid) bosses who can speak.

-Every major boss fight in Time And Eternity engages in this and is the source of much of the game's humor.
+- Every major boss fight in Time and Eternity engages in this and is the source of much of the game's humor.
 The only tricky part is keeping the fight going long enough to allow everyone to finish speaking.

 Shoot Em Ups

-And, of course, Ultimate Crab Battle.
+- And, of course, Ultimate Crab Battle.
 "You cannot stand between me... and my destiny!" and so forth.

-Ten Desires has just taken it further, with one spellcard of the final boss being her calling for assistance from her allies.
-The 3 (2 allies come to help) have dialogue boxes above their sprites, and the battle is not interrupted whatsoever.
+- Touhou usually restricts boss dialogue to before and after the battle, but some levels feature an exchange with the boss in the middle of the level.
+Ten Desires takes it further, with one spellcard of the final boss being her calling for assistance from her two allies, all three of them with dialogue boxes above their sprites, the battle not interrupted whatsoever.

 - In the first Hitman game, the drug dealer (read: a living Shout-Out to Scarface (1983)) will interrupt the battle for each and every bullet he gets hit with... even when you're using a machine-gun.

 - In the final level of Thief II, the Big Bad is aware that Garrett is somewhere in the building, so periodically speaks to him over the loudspeaker, taunting him and trying to get him to give up.
 Garrett is too smart to allow this to affect him, only muttering "Yeah, yeah, keep talking" under his breath at one point.

-Just about every boss in John Woo's Stranglehold will do this during your battle with them.
+- Just about every boss in John Woo's Stranglehold will do this during your battle with them.

-In Resident Evil 5, every boss-fight with Wesker involves him taunting you and/or explaining his evil plan in great detail.
+- In Resident Evil 5, every boss-fight with Wesker involves him taunting you and/or explaining his evil plan in great detail.
 Towards the end, Chris finally had enough...

 Wesker: The human race requires judgment.